jkeam/openshift-oauth-example/README.md

 ')
 ```

-2. Create `.env` file that looks like this, but with your values
+3. Create `.env` file that looks like this,
+but with your values.

 ```shell
 REACT_APP_CLUSTER_NAME=cluster-7wbqv.7wbqv.sandbox1249.opentlc.com